20 Things to Sell When You Want to Make Quick Cash

 Whether you take pictures professionally or as a hobby, you could make some extra cash by selling your photos online to websites like Getty Images or Shutterstock.

-Popular photography categories include food, architecture, portraits, travel, city skylines, and more.
+Popular photography categories include food, architecture, portraits, travel, and city skylines.
 You can snap away, choose the best photos, and upload them to stock websites for consideration.

 10. Handmade Goods